ksamadnejad/Blog/_posts/2018-03-23-healthcare.markdown

 ---
 title: "AI in Healthcare"
-Quote: Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do. - Mark Twain
+Quote: Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
+Author: Mark Twain

 ---